-Hurricane season usually begins in June, and usually continue into November.
+Hurricane season usually begins in June, and usually continues into November.
 Just like the migratory birds that fly south each year, many people choose to vacation in Mexico during the fall and winter months, to escape frigid temperatures.
-To check the weather before you go, you can visit the websites of the National Weather Service, Weather Underground, or Yahoo Weather.

 Mexico has many different climate zones